bdwilson/hubitat/Garage/README.md

 - [Project Box](https://www.thingiverse.com/thing:4460677) - This is one I
   made, you could come up with something on your own.
 - [Hubitat Virtual Garage Drivers](https://community.hubitat.com/t/release-zooz-garage-door-opener/38605) - this was designed for a Zooz relay but works just fine with these relays.
-- A zwave contact device indicating when your door is closed.
-I'm not going to cover this cost or install here as this was required for the MyQ Lite implementation. __This is required for the above code to work, otherwise there is no way of knowing if your door is open or closed.__
+- A zwave contact device per garage door you wish to control.
+This is for indicating when your door is closed.
+I'm not including this in this cost or cover install here as this was required for the MyQ Lite implementation. __This is required for the above Hubitat Virtual Garage code to work, otherwise there is no way of knowing if your door is open or closed.__

 Installation
 --------------------